jirikuncar/eelap/README.md

-# EELAF
+# EELAP

-End-to-End Latency Analysis Framework
+End-to-End Latency Analysis for ProCom

-## What is EELAF?
+## What is EELAP?

-EELAF is a framework for End-to-End latency analysis of real-time systems.
+EELAP is a tool for End-to-End latency analysis of real-time systems.
 It's intended for getting started very quickly with analyzing hierarchical component systems using methods described in following papers: